Yannis Korkolis, Assistant Professor

 Prof. Korkolis joined the department in Fall 2009.
 He is trained as a mechanical engineer with emphasis on mechanical constructions and on manufacturing, while his graduate studies are in solid mechanics.
 He also has 2 years of industrial experience.
 His research aims at interfacing mechanics of materials, constitutive modeling and failure, using numerical methods and experimental techniques.
 It is motivated by – but not limited to – actual manufacturing problems, such as those encountered in sheet metal forming and tube hydroforming.
 He has worked on constitutive modeling of advanced aluminum alloys, formability and failure prediction, modeling of machining operations, tube hydroforming and microforming processes.

 Prof. Korkolis is the recipient of a 2012 CAREER Award from the National Science Foundation (NSF).
-His research is further supported by grants from NSF, Office of Naval Research, Dept. of Commerce and Ford Motor Company.
+His research is further supported by grants from NSF, Office of Naval Research, Dept. of Commerce, Ford Motor Company and the Auto/Steel Partnership.

 Prof. Korkolis has taught ME 542 - Mechanical Dissection and Design Analysis, ME 643 – Machine Design, ME 795/895 - Materials Processing in Manufacturing, ME 777/877 - Computer-Aided Engineering, ME 927 - Theory of Plasticity and ME 795/995 - Experimental Mechanics while at UNH.